joherold/traktor_x1/README.md

 ---

 * Use asynchronous USB traffic instead of synchronous < https://libusb.sourceforge.io/api-1.0/libusb_io.html >.
-* Revise scaling of knobs 5,0 and 5,1.
-Currently, large values are simply ignored.
 * Remove the need to give keyboard input for the uhid script to start.
 * Set LEDs to glow slightly in idle mode.
-* Callbacks in HID mapping include a lot of unnecessary function(button) {...} calls.
-Remove these.
+* Activate LEDs of shift and hotcue button on press.
 * Rewrite all code in a clean fashion.